Teach2Breach/dev/injections/snapinject/README.md

 # Process Snapshot Shellcode Injection
-This program uses the Windows Process Snapshot API to capture a snapshot of a target process and injects shellcode into the process using a new handle created by duplicating the process handle.
+This program uses the Windows Process Snapshot API to capture a snapshot of a target process and injects shellcode into the clone process.
  One of the main reasons I wrote this was to find more ways of performing remote process injections without first creating my own process.
 I wanted to be able to inject into an existing process.
 This achieves that (sort of).
-We do avoid CreateProcess anyway...<BR><BR>
+We do avoid CreateProcess anyway...
+Instead we are injecting a clone of the remote target.<BR><BR>

 **API Functions**<BR>
 This program utilizes the following API functions: